tianshang486/mysql/intl.en-US/RDS PostgreSQL Database/Data Migration/Migrate the data of an ApsaraDB RDS for PostgreSQL instance from the ApsaraDB RDS
         for PostgreSQL console.md

 6. Update the endpoints of the destination RDS instance to your application.

 The data migration is complete.
 Observe the performance of the source RDS instance for a period of time.
-If your workloads run properly on the destination RDS instance, we recommend that you release orsubmit a ticket to unsubscribe from the source RDS instance.
-You can visit [https://workorder-intl.console.aliyun.com/\#/ticket/createIndex](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to submit a ticket.
+If your workloads run properly on the destination RDS instance, we recommend that you release or[submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to unsubscribe from the source RDS instance..